surajshete/docker-microservice-setup/README.md

 - ⬜ Integrate Prometheus and Grafana for monitoring
 - ⬜ Add email provider support in `notification-service`
 - ⬜ Implement rate-limiting in `api-gateway`
+- ⬜ Add a short video demo or README with screenshots.
+- ⬜ Include unit tests and basic API docs (Swagger, Postman collection).

 ---
 ## 🤝 Contributing